farhi/looktxt/README.md

 sections,  metadata  and optionally headers that have been found during the parsing of the input data file.

-After using looktxt foo the data is simply  loaded  into  memory  using e.g.  'matlab> ans=foo;' or directly with "matlab> looktxt('foo')".
+After using ```looktxt foo``` the data is simply  loaded  into  memory  using e.g.  'matlab> ans=foo;'.
 The exact method to import data is indicated at the begining of the  output data file, and depends on the format.

 The  command  can handle large files within a very short time, with minimal memory requirements.